kendallrlemons/ntm-theory-docs/README.md

 This measures how much the potential energy derivative fluctuates along the alchemical path—computable only *after* running expensive MD.

 Our surrogate hypothesis: **Structural dissimilarity in a learned embedding space correlates with this thermodynamic quantity.** We train on historical FEP outcomes to learn this correlation.

-## Citation

-If you use this work, please cite the relevant papers on:
-- Graph Neural Networks for molecular property prediction
-- Free Energy Perturbation methods
-- Riemannian metric learning

-## License

-MIT License - See LICENSE file for details.